surume/dotfiles/README.md

 ## Install

-Installed directory is based on the `DOTFILE_PATH` environment variable
+Installed directory is based on the `DOTFILES_PATH` environment variable

 ```
 # example